 The Campus IRB may review a study in the social and behavioral sciences that will involve non-invasive procedures to collect biological samples and data.
 Examples of biological specimens include saliva, and hair and nail clippings.
 Physiological data collection includes measuring weight, testing sensory acuity, as well as the collection of data through galvanic skin response electrocardiography, electroencephalography, and thermography.
 The Campus IRB may also review research involving moderate exercise activities.
 The full list of procedures can be found in Research Eligible for Expedited Review: Federal Register 1998.

 Biological samples also include blood collection, as described in the list of research activities eligible for expedited review.

 - Note: If the biological samples are collected or analyzed in a lab that is part of a Duke Medicine facility, the protocol must be reviewed by a Duke Medicine IRB.

-If you plan to hire individuals or firms to help you conduct the research, please call.
+If you plan to hire individuals or firms to help you conduct the research, please contact us.

 Why?
-We don’t want you to spend time preparing material the IRB doesn’t need, omit information that should be included in the protocol, or delay your research waiting for agreements with other institutions or individuals to be put in place.
+We don’t want you to spend time preparing material the IRB doesn’t need, omit information that should be included in the protocol, or delay your research due to agreements or contracts with other institutions or individuals that must be put in place.